-A Local Area Network party, or LAN party, is where a group of people gather in a (often cramped) shared physical space, connect their computers and play games together.
-LAN parties used to be the perfect way to play multiplayer games without the need to rely on split screen gameplay, which often limited the experience to a maximum of four players.
+LAN parties used to be the perfect way to play multiplayer games without relying on split-screen gameplay, often limiting the experience to a maximum of four players.

-The heydays of LAN parties were the late 90s to the early 2000s, when broadband internet was expensive and not that widespread.
-This was also before players weren’t quite as obsessed with speed for gaming as they are now.
-Lacking access to high-speed internet, users found that LAN parties were also good opportunities to share files and software with each other.
+The heyday of LAN parties was the late ’90s to the early 2000s, when broadband internet was expensive and not that widespread.
+This was also before a good internet speed for gaming was uncommon to have.
+Users lacking access to high-speed internet found that LAN parties were also good opportunities to share files and software with each other.

-Due to the nature of LAN parties, gaming sessions usually lasted long into the early hours of the morning — energy drinks were a must.
+Besides playing games, people gather to socialize, eat, and drink together.
+Due to the nature of LAN parties, gaming sessions usually last long into the early morning hours — energy drinks are a common feature.

-LAN parties can be seen as the birth of true e-sports tournaments.
-The original tournaments started with small LAN parties between opposing teams over bragging rights.
-These escalated into minor cash prizes, which in turn exploded into multi-million dollar, live-streamed and sponsored tournaments.
+LAN parties can be seen as the birth of true eSports tournaments.
+The original tournaments started with small LAN parties held between opposing teams to establish bragging rights.
+These escalated into minor cash prizes, which exploded into multi-million dollar, live-streamed, and sponsored tournaments.

 As wireless networking and voice chat software became more popular, the desire for LAN parties dropped significantly.
-However, there are still people out there who long for an all-nighter with their friends, tagging each other with their favorite shooter or dominating with the latest strategy game.
-Here are the ingredients for a good LAN party:
+However, some players still long for an all-nighter with their friends, tagging each other with their favorite shooter or dominating with the latest strategy game.
+Here’s how to set up a good LAN party:

 Once you have all of the above, you can achieve an almost perfect multiplayer experience.